Young Professionals do their part to clean up park

 Board of Realtors

-On June 22, 2019, the Young Professionals Network of the Englewood Area Board of Realtors had its second cleanup of the year.
-The group cleaned up Ann & Chuck Dever Regional Park on San Casa Drive in Englewood as part of their two-year commitment.
+The Young Professionals Network of the Englewood Area Board of Realtors held its second cleanup of the year on June 22.
+The group cleaned up Ann & Chuck Dever Regional Park on San Casa Drive in Englewood as part of its two-year commitment.

-Members of the committee collected seven buckets of trash items.
-The trash ranged from cigarette butts to plastic and wiring.
+Members of the committee collected seven buckets of trash.
+It ranged from cigarette butts to plastic and wiring.

-YPN has two more cleanups this year.
-Shortly after the last YPN cleanup, Keep Charlotte Beautiful awarded the Young Professionals with a certificate and commemorative plaque for their volunteer efforts in 2018-2019.
+YPN has two more cleanups scheduled for this year.
+Shortly after the last YPN cleanup, Keep Charlotte Beautiful awarded the Young Professionals with a certificate and commemorative plaque for its volunteer efforts in 2018-19.

 For more information about the YPN or the Englewood Area Board of Realtors, visit www.englewoodareaboardof realtors.com.